What does it mean to be an Honors student?

 Each semester, special section of required courses are designated as Honors sections.
-These classes are limited at fifteen students to ensure students have more one-on-one time with their professors, emphasizing a discussion-oriented classroom.
+These classes are limited at 18 students to ensure students have more one-on-one time with their professors, emphasizing a discussion-oriented classroom.
 Honors courses don't simply "pile on" additional work.
 Instead, they require intsnsive critical and analytical thinking, writing, and speaking.
 Honors students have priority registration and are among the first to register for classes each semester.

 Campus and Community